mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 complementing the direct sound and reinforcing it, while still being perceived as a part of it (a.k.a. "fusion").

-Listening to this "Mid Only" reverb in headphones I hear a "focused" sound of the speakers in the room.
+Listening to this "Mid Only" reverb in headphones, I hear a "focused" sound of the speakers in the room.
 That's because the signal is formed from a "mono" signal.
 However, application of an uncorrelated stereo reverb "smears" it and adds some width.
-In order to find the desired delay and attenuation for the "Mid Only" reverb I play a dry recording of some strong percussive instrument, like bongos and increase delay and reduce its level until I stop noticing the reverb.
+In order to find the desired delay and attenuation for the "Mid Only" reverb, I play a dry recording of some strong percussive instrument, like bongos, and increase the delay and reduce its level until I stop noticing the reverb.
 Yet, when I toggle the track with this extra reverb on and off, I can hear the change in the perceived distance to bongos.
-If the delay is increased too much it "breaks" the precedence effect and the reverb turns into an echo.
+If the delay is increased too much, it "breaks" the precedence effect and the reverb turns into an echo.

 ### Diffuse And Free Field Equalization